viktorlott/arithmetic-computation/README.md

 > Note that if we have a complex number $|z|$ would be interpreted as $\sqrt{a^2 + b^2}$.
 But here we say it's $\sqrt{x^2}$, which then would mean that $\sqrt{(-(real + imaginary))^2} = real + imaginary$.

-The *mod/floor/ceil/fraction* functions are always based on eachother, which makes it a little frustrating to define it using our method.
+The *mod/floor/ceil/fraction* functions are always based on eachother, which makes it a little frustrating to define them using our method.
 But after playing around with trigonometric functions, I've managed to find out that we only need to define the *modulo* operation, and the rest can be derived from it.
 Took me a while to figure this out..

 Lets define it as: